 The results indicate that newly established and larger domestic firms have a higher probability of experiencing positive effects from FDI interactions.
 We find evidence of a non-linear effect of firm age.
 Family business are more likely to be net loser from FDI although the magnitude of the effect is not large (6,3 percent at mean values).
 As expected, when domestic firms directly compete with foreign firms the likelihood of positive effect from FDI is lower.
 We find that domestic firms with an upstream market orientation are more likely to experience gains from FDI compared to domestic firms which serve the final consumers.
-This effect becomes insignificant once we control for the existence of linkages with foreign firms (columns 3-5).
-Backward linkages, i.e. the purchase of intermediate inputs from foreign firms operating in the country, are associated with net positive gains from FDI only in the case of long-term supply relationship.
+This effect becomes insignificant once we control for the existence of linkages with foreign firms operating in the country, are associated with net positive gains from FDI only in the case of long-term supply relationship.
 This evidence seems to suggest that the existence of mere linkages is not a sufficient condition for gains; instead, it is the "quality" of linkages, proxied by the existence of a long-term relationship, that matters.
-Finally, we find evidence that more productive domestic firms are more likely to be 'winners' from FDI inflows.
-In particular, domestic firms with exporter status have a higher likelihood of experiencing positive effects from FDI.
+Finally, we find evidence that more productive domestic firms with exporter status have a higher likelihood of experiencing positive effects from FDI.